-Many of the photos on this website are taken from student summaries of their Summer Undergraduate Research Fellowships (SURFs).
+Many of the photos on this website are taken from student summaries of their Summer Undergraduate Research Fellowships (SURFs), SMART and DEBS projects.
 These summaries are available in PDF format, and include who was involved in the work (the student, the graduate mentor if relevant, and the faculty advisor), the objectives, and the results.
 Summaries from the past few years are in the database of summer research projects.
 Links to summaries of last year’s projects are grouped by discipline in the following section.

 In addition, the OUR maintains a database of all abstracts of presentations at the Annual Celebration of Undergraduate Research.
 These Abstracts also include information about graduate mentors and faculty advisors, and the extensive database (over 700 abstracts) can be searched by the student’s major department.